Nikelroid/adversarial-coevolution/Readme.md

 If the LLM often returns invalid actions:
 - **Upgrade model**: Try `phi3:mini` or `llama3.2:3b` for better parsing
-- **Adjust prompt**: Make output format more explicit in prompts.yaml
+- **Adjust prompt**: Make output format more explicit in prompt.txt
 - **Check temperature**: Lower temperature in api.py (currently 0.3) for more deterministic output
 - **Fallback handles it**: ActionValidator automatically falls back to valid random actions